Home >Resources>Bulk Waste Disposal>How to Dispose of Concrete

 Cost

-Costs between $32 - $40 per ton at most landfills.
-This does not include the cost of a truck rental, gas and time spent hauling the materials.
+Concrete disposal costs between $32 and $40 per ton at most landfills.
+This doesn’t include renting a truck, gas and time spent hauling the materials.

 Frequently Asked Questions About Concrete Disposal